na-na-hi/renget/archive/BulkGuide.md

 Sex: Male
 Ability: Swift Swim
 Distinctive Features: Wears a worn, brown poncho.
 Speaks in a slow, tired voice, and has a distinctive scar running down most of his left arm.
 He's also lankier and a bit taller than most of his species, giving him a distinct, reedy-looking appearance.
 Held Item: Depends on the situation.
-He wears a Mach Ribbon when he knows he has to fight out in the open, so that's what he's seen with most often.
+He wears a Mach Ribbon when he knows he has to fight out in the open, wears a Sneak Scarf when he needs to be stealthy, and uses a Scope Lens whenever he needs to snipe from particularly long distances.
 Location: Sand Continent

 Lombre immigrated from the Mist Continent to the Sand Continent in his teenage years for as of yet unrevealed reasons, and quickly got a start as a conman.
 He'd sell all sorts of counterfeit goods, but the most notable were his fake evolutionary stones – he chiseled and painted each of them by hand.
 However, as time went on, word got around about his merchandise, and he had a harder and harder time selling it.